-It’s this reflected light which we’re recognizing as a color.
+It’s this reflected light which we recognize as a color.
 It’s not so much that an apple is intrinsically red.
 Rather, an apple reflects red light.
-And this light is also a physical property which can be mathematically defined.
+And this light is also a physical property that can be mathematically defined.
 But don’t be fooled by the term physical.
 Light exists as waves on a very small scale of size.
 This tiny size is known as a nanometer or nm.
-Visible light exists from 400 to 700 nanometers.
-Meanwhile the smallest human hair has a diameter of 80,000 nm.
+Visible light exists from about 400 to 700 nanometers.
+Meanwhile, the smallest human hair has a diameter of 80,000 nm.

-We’re not aware of the fact that objects are continually bouncing tiny particles and waves of light into our eyes.
+We’re unaware that objects continually bounce tiny particles and waves of light into our eyes.
 Nor are we consciously aware of the cone cells in our eyes translating specific wavelengths of light into color.
-But when we take a moment to understand each color and frequency, we can broaden our understanding of the beautiful world which surrounds us.
+But when we take a moment to understand each color and frequency, we can broaden our understanding of the beautiful world surrounding us.

 Violet: 400 – 450 nm

 Violet light has a wavelength between 400 and 450 nm.
-The human eye tends to easily mistake violet and purple.
+The human eye tends to mistake violet and purple easily.
 However, the colors are quite distinct.
 Purple is a mix of red and either blue or violet.
-The fact that both colors are so similar makes it difficult to firmly say whether or not any ancient group was using violet or purple.
-However, with that in mind we can say that some of humanity’s earliest associations with the color violet come from the bronze age.
+The fact that both colors are so similar makes it difficult to firmly say whether or not any ancient group used violet or purple.
+However, with that in mind, we can say that some of humanity’s earliest associations with the color violet come from the bronze age.

-The Phoenician city of Tyre made a special dye from local shellfish.
-This dye was beautiful, much desired and quite expensive.
-It’s thought that this is where an association between violet or purple and nobility first began.
-Only the most wealthy could afford to have clothing colored with this expensive dye from Tyre.
+The Phoenician city of Tyre made a special dye from local shellfish that was beautiful, much desired, and quite costly.
+This is presumably where an association between violet or purple and nobility began.
+Only the wealthy could afford clothing colored with this expensive dye from Tyre.

 Blue: 450 – 500 nm

 Blue light has a wavelength between 450 and 500 nm.
-You might be surprised to find out that a pure blue color isn’t quite as common in nature as it would appear.
-For example, the blue of the sky is due to rayleigh scattering rather than pure blue light.
+You might be surprised that a pure blue color is less common in nature than it would appear.
+For example, the sky’s blue color is due to Rayleigh scattering rather than pure blue light.
 Do you, or someone you know, have blue eyes?
-If so, don’t assume it’s because of blue pigment.
+If so, don’t assume it’s because of the blue pigment.

-People who seem to have blue eyes actually lack any pigment in the stroma of their eyes thanks to a genetic mutation.
-Light hitting someone’s clear stroma will scatter.
-Blue light in this mix will appear more prominent thanks to the tyndall effect.
+People who seem to have blue eyes lack any pigment in the stroma of their eyes, thanks to a genetic mutation.
+Light hitting someone’s transparent stroma will scatter, and blue light in this mix will appear more prominent thanks to the Tyndall effect.
 This all comes together to make it seem like someone with a clear stroma has blue eyes.

 Cyan: 500 – 550 nm

 We find cyan between 500 and 550 nm.
-Cyan might not be referenced by name as much as most of the colors on this list.
+Cyan might be referenced less than most of the colors on this list.
 However, cyan is still quite prevalent in the world.
-We also see it called by some other names including aquamarine or electric blue.
+We also see it called by other names, including aquamarine or electric blue.

 As you might expect, we do see aquamarine in aquatic environments.
-It’s especially common when we look out at shallow waters over a sandy beach.
-However, you’d have to hop over a few planets to see our solar system’s greatest concentration of cyan colored vistas.
-If someone could look out at the skies of Uranus he’d see a beautiful cyan sky.
+It’s especially common when looking at shallow waters over a sandy beach.
+However, you’d have to hop over a few planets to see our solar system’s greatest concentration of cyan-colored vistas.
+If someone could look out at the skies of Uranus, they would see a beautiful cyan sky.
 The colorful atmosphere of Uranus is thanks to its plentiful methane.

 Green: 550 – 580 nm

 We find green between 550 and 580 nm.
-The color is often associated with nature and it’s easy to see why.
-Go into a forest and you’ll find yourself presented with wide swaths of green leaves.
+The color is often associated with nature, and it’s easy to see why.
+Go into a forest, and you’ll be presented with vast swaths of green leaves.

-The greenery is due to the fact that plants are using their leaves to absorb energy from the sun.
-Plants primarily absorb red, and to a lesser extent blue light.
+The greenery is because plants use their leaves to absorb energy from the sun.
+Plants primarily absorb red and, to a lesser extent, blue light.
 The reflected light is why we see leaves as green.

 Yellow: 580 – 600 nm